 What are the disadvantages of technology in education?

 Technology has brought a lot of advancements in education.
 Still, there are some disadvantages to it, such as you may learn a course a lot faster online.
-Still, you might not remember its learning after a month, less social interaction between students and instructors, technology can distract a student from their goals, and so on.
+Still, you might not remember learning after a month, less social interaction between students and instructors, technology can distract a student from their goals, and so on.